grafana/grafana/docs/sources/panels/visualizations/time-series/create-bar-graphs.md

 ## Bar graph examples

-Below are some line graph examples to give you ideas.
+Below are some bar graph examples to give you ideas.

 ### Hue gradient